mezzio/mezzio/docs/book/v1/features/router/piping.md

 This is done purposefully, to provide excellent baseline performance, and to prevent feature creep in the library.

-Expressive uses and exposes piping to users, with one addition: **middleware may be specified by service name, and zend-expressive will lazy-load the service only when the middleware is invoked**.
+Mezzio uses and exposes piping to users, with one addition: **middleware may be specified by service name, and mezzio will lazy-load the service only when the middleware is invoked**.

-In order to accomplish the lazy-loading, zend-expressive wraps the calls to fetch the middleware from the container and to dispatch that middleware inside a closure.
-This poses a problem for error handling middleware, however, as zend-stratigility identifies error handling middleware by its arity (number of function arguments); as such, zend-expressive defines an additional method for piping service-driven error handling middleware, `pipeErrorHandler()`.
+In order to accomplish the lazy-loading, mezzio wraps the calls to fetch the middleware from the container and to dispatch that middleware inside a closure.
+This poses a problem for error handling middleware, however, as laminas-stratigility identifies error handling middleware by its arity (number of function arguments); as such, mezzio defines an additional method for piping service-driven error handling middleware, `pipeErrorHandler()`.
 The method has the same signature as `pipe()`: